 A social worker who received a police caution for common assault after inappropriately restraining a 15-year-old boy with learning disabilities has been suspended from practice for a year.

-Parr-Burman responded by using a control and restraint manoeuvre.
+The social worker responded by using a control and restraint manoeuvre.
 He grasped the boy’s wrists so that he dropped the knife and continued to force the boy’s right arm up his back.
 The incident occurred close to an open dishwasher and the boy received a minor injury.

 “[The boy] was a vulnerable service user, the incident was serious and there was an unnecessary overreaction by the registrant,” the panel said.
 “Further, without understanding why the incident happened, the panel cannot say that there is no likelihood of repetition.”

 It concluded that a one-year suspension was the appropriate sanction.